 If you are mulling over launching a product on an overseas market, and pricing this product seems to be difficult due to the absence of analogous products there, killing two birds with one stone seems like a possibility in this case.
 You can arrange for the product being exposed in several instances and in several suitable selling environments, and then gauge both your potential customer’s overall reaction and their reaction to the price tag you will put on.

 Incidentally, gaining an insight into your audience’s future reaction to you marking up your prices sometime in the near offing can also be an entirely feasible option.

 Facial Recognition in Non-Digital B2B Marketing

-Surprising as it may be, B2B Marketing would be just another area of Marketing to benefit from Face Recognition’s further rise.
+Surprising as it may be, B2B Marketing would be just another area of Marketing to benefit from the further rise of Face Recognition.

-For example, one budding use of the Facial Recognition technology many exhibition marketers are sure to fall in love with is capturing on camera visitors to an exhibition booth, and then determining their reaction to one’s exhibit or individual products (including with a view to approaching them, wherever possible, with an offer later).
+For example, one promising use of the Facial Recognition technology many exhibition marketers are sure to fall in love with is capturing on camera visitors to an exhibition booth, and then determining their reaction to one’s exhibit or individual products (including with a view to approaching them with an offer later).

-It is possible to determine your visitors’ age, sex and the emotions your products invoke and use this information to gainfully modify or adjust otherwise your product offering.
+It is possible to determine your visitors’ age, sex and the emotions your products invoke and use this information to modify your product offering or gainfully adjust it otherwise.